Jikstrat/College/README.md

 # College
-Matrix program to find transpose
+Programs to find transpose of a matrix as well as frequency of words in a paragraph